EvanDarwin/poster3/docs/index.rst

 Download
 --------
-poster can be downloaded from http://atlee.ca/software/poster/dist
+poster can be downloaded from http://atlee.ca/software/poster/dist/0.3

-You can browse the source at http://atlee.ca/vcs/poster

 Indices and tables
 ==================